-All requirements in a class must be satisfied.
+All requirements in a class shall be satisfied.
 Hence, the requirements class is the unit of re-use and dependency.

 Dependency to another requirement class (and the requirements and recommendations defined in it) is done using the “Imports” keyword.
-All requirements in a dependency SHALL also be satisfied by a conforming implementation.
+All requirements in a dependency shall also be satisfied by a conforming implementation.

 A requirements class may consist only of dependencies and introduce no new requirements.